11 Incredible Things to do in La Fortuna, Costa Rica’s Adventure Capital

 4. Rio Celeste

-Buckle up for yet another impossibly turquoise waterfall, Rio Celeste!
-This stunning waterfall is located along a 5.4 km (3.4 mile) hiking trail in Tenorio Volcano National Park, about 1.5 hours northwest of La Fortuna (note- this would be a great detour if you’re heading to the Arenal area from Liberia).
+This cascade, known for its jaw-dropping turquoise hue, is located along a 5.4 km (3.4 mile) hiking trail in Tenorio Volcano National Park, about 1.5 hours northwest of La Fortuna.
+While Rio Celeste makes an excellent daytrip from La Fortuna, it also is the perfect pit stop if you’re heading from Liberia to the Arenal area.

 Man hiking along the Rio Celeste trail in Costa Rica

-While you can’t go swimming in the National Park itself, I’m going to let you in on a little secret- there’s a free little swimming spot right outside of the park (located here), where you take a dip in the vibrant river to cool off!
+After you enjoy exploring the waterfall, be sure to make a stop at this free swimming spot right outside of the national park (located here), where you take a dip in the vibrantly colored river to cool off!
 There’s a handful of parking spots at a pull-off here, but, since there’s no parking attendant to watch your car, we just made the 15 minute walk from the Rio Celeste trailhead.

 Woman swimming in Rio Celeste in Costa Rica